-Priority Health Insurance Coverage Strategy Statement Reduce barriers to accessing care for the uninsured and underinsured.
-Major Actions Continue to provide financial assistance via Duke University Health System's charity and discounted care policies.
+Priority Health Insurance Coverage Strategy Statement Reduce barriers to accessing care for the uninsured and underinsu Major Actions Continue to provide financial assistance via Duke University Health System's charity and discounted care policies.
 These policies provide eligible care at a discount or without charge to all qualifying patients who do not have health insurance, or because of financial hardship cannot pay for the care they receive.
 Continue to utilize financial care counselors to help patients understand their financial responsibilities and connect patients with community resources.
-Continue to h elp patients navigate through government-sponsored financial-assistance programs for programs for which they may qualify.
-Continue to p rovide support to organizations such as Alliance Medical Ministry and Urban Ministries Open Door Clinic, which provides affordable healthcare to uninsured adults in Wake County Continue to p rovide in-kind support to Project Access of Wake County, a private, non-profit program that connects eligible uninsured clients to high quality medical services donated by physicians.
-I In FY2017, Duke Raleigh Hospital provided \$2.8M in donated care up from \$2.2M in FY20 016 to Project Access of Wake County clients.
-Continue to p rovide health literacy course through our clinical education department, which educated ove educated over 40 clinicians in FY17.
+Continue to help patients navigate through government-sponsored financial-assistance programs for which they may qualify.
+Ministries Op Continue to provide support to organizations such as Alliance Medical Ministry and Urban Ministries Open Door Clinic, which provides affordable healthcare to uninsured adults in Wake County.
+Continue to provide in-kind support to Project Access of Wake County, a private, non-profit program that connects eligible uninsured clients to high quality medical services donated by physicians.
+In FY2016, Duke Raleigh Hospital provided \$2.2M of in-kind support up from \$1.3M in FY2015. · • Improve health literacy of residents by collaborating with healthcare partners as well as developing internal educational materials.